danilobjr/awesome-dev-tools/README.md

 - [ms](https://github.com/vercel/ms) - Tiny millisecond conversion utility

+---

 ### Prettier Plugins

 - [@trivago/prettier-plugin-sort-imports](https://github.com/trivago/prettier-plugin-sort-imports) - A prettier plugin to sort imports in typescript and javascript files by the provided RegEx order
+- [prettier-plugin-tailwindcss](https://github.com/tailwindlabs/prettier-plugin-tailwindcss) - A prettier plugin to sort imports in typescript and javascript files by the provided RegEx order

+---

 ### React